 Initial treatment is directed at removing the underlying cause where possible.
 Symptoms maybe relieved by using medications which reduce contraction of the bladder and physiotherapy for retraining the bladder.
 Rarely, if symptoms are severe and do not respond to these measures, surgery to enlarge the bladder may be considered.(top)

 A "prostate check" refers to tests done on well men to check for prostate cancer.
 In simple terms, this involves an examination of the prostate by your doctor and a blood test to measure the PSA (prostate specific antigen) level in your blood.
 Current recommendations are for these tests to be done once a year starting at the age of fifty.
-(For men who are at high risk, especially those with one or more affected family members, it is recommended that testing start at age forty.)
+(For men who are at high risk, especially those with one or more affected family members, it is recommended that testing start earlier.)

 If the biopsy does find prostate cancer, then your urologist will discuss treatment options with you.
 If the biopsy is negative, then further prostate checks should be continued, if necessary at a more frequent interval.(top)